Functional analytic methods for discrete approximations of subwavelength resonator systems: Introduction

 \begin{defn}[Characteristic value] A point $z_0\in\CC$ is said to be a characteristic value of $\T:\CC\to\L(X,Y)$, which is an operator-valued function of a complex variable, if there exists some $\phi\in X$ such that $\phi(z_0)\neq0$ and $\T(z_0)\phi(z_0)=0$. \end{defn}

 Comparing Definitions~\ref{defn:resonance} and \ref{defn:char_value}, we see that finding a subwavelength resonant frequency of the system is equivalent to finding, for a given $\delta$, a characteristic value $\omega$ of $\A(\omega,\delta)$ which is such that $\omega(\delta)\to0$ as $\delta\to0$.
 Our approach to finding such solutions is to consider perturbations of the elements of the kernel of $\A(0,0)$.
 We will see that this space has dimension equal to the number of distinct resonators in the structure.
 Once we understand $\ker(\A(0,0))$, we can characterise characteristic values of $\A(\omega,\delta)$ for small $\omega$ and $\delta$ as perturbations of this space.
-This analysis is based on the asymptotic perturbation theory of Gohberg and Sigal \cite{gohberg1971operator, ammari2018mathematical} and allows us both to prove the existence of subwavelength resonant modes (satisfying \Cref{defn:resonance}) and to derive asymptotic formulas for their value.
+This analysis is based on the asymptotic perturbation theory of Gohberg and Sigal (\ie, the generalised Rouch\'e theorem and argument principle to operator-valued functions) \cite{gohberg1971operator, ammari2018mathematical} and allows us both to prove the existence of subwavelength resonant modes (satisfying \Cref{defn:resonance}) and to derive asymptotic formulas for their values.

 This functional analytic approach has been used to describe subwavelength resonance in a variety of different physical settings.
 For instance, it was used to characterise a system of subwavelength Helmholtz resonators in \cite{ammari2015superresolution}, plasmonic particles in \cite{ammari2017plasmonicscalar} and high-contrast dielectric resonators in \cite{ammari2019dielectric,ammari2020mathematical}.
 In this work, we will explore its use to study scattering by a high contrast material inclusion, such as an bubble in water for the case of acoustic waves.
 This approach was first developed in this setting by \cite{ammari2018minnaert} but, as we shall see, has since been developed to cover a variety of different settings and applications.